Indiana Graduate Workers Coalition: 2021

-In 2021, frustrated by inaction of IU Bloomington management, IGWA embarked on a fee strike against the mandatory fees amounting to about $700 per semester and demanded that they be waived off for graduate student workers at the university in the pandemic-hit semester.
+In 2021, frustrated by inaction of IU Bloomington management, IGWC embarked on a fee strike against the mandatory fees amounting to about $700 per semester and demanded that they be waived off for graduate student workers at the university in the pandemic-hit semester.

 Other issues

-IGWA also came out in support of the plight of international students when the U.S. Immigration and Customs Enforcement (ICE) announced modifications to temporary exemptions for non-immigrant students taking online courses for the Fall 2020 semester due to COVID-19.
+IGWC also came out in support of the plight of international students when the U.S. Immigration and Customs Enforcement (ICE) announced modifications to temporary exemptions for non-immigrant students taking online courses for the Fall 2020 semester due to COVID-19.
 According to the modifications, non-immigrant F-1 and M-1 students couldn't take all their classes online for the Fall 2020 semester if they wanted to remain in the United States.
 Otherwise, the students faced the risk of deportation.
-The group that the University step up to ensure international students did not lose their visa status amidst a pandemic.
+The group that the university step up to ensure international students did not lose their visa status amidst a pandemic.